 The truth behind common parking myths

 Sometimes it’s hard to tell what’s fact and what’s fiction when it comes to parking rules and regulations.
-No one wants to be left with a hefty fine, so we’ve done some myth-busting to find out the truth behind some common misconceptions.
+No one wants to be left with a hefty fine.
+That’s why we’ve done some myth-busting to find out the truth behind some common misconceptions.

 Parking charges don’t apply on Sundays or bank holidays

-It’s often assumed that you can park for free on Sundays or bank holidays, but this is very much dependent on where you’re parking.
-It’s always worth double checking before leaving your car, so you don’t end up with any nasty surprises when you get back!
+It’s a common assumption that you can park for free on Sundays or bank holidays.
+However, this is very much dependent on where you’re parking.
+It’s always worth checking the signs before leaving your car in a parking bay.
+That way, you don’t end up with any nasty surprises when you get back!

 Ignoring parking charge notices from private firms